robocomp/dsr-graph/components/logger/README.md

 # logger
 Intro to component here

+This agent logs to a file all changes in attributes of nodes and edges occuring in G.

 ## Configuration parameters
 As any other component, *logger* needs a configuration file to start.
 In